Nonadditive families of potentials: physical equivalence and some regularity relations: Introduction

 In the present work, we show that asymptotically additive families of continuous functions are physically equivalent to additive families of continuous functions with respect to suspension flows, and in particular, hyperbolic flows and expansive flows admitting a measure of full support.
 As in the discrete-time case, this physical equivalence result for flows has the potential to facilitate and simplify many extensions of the nonadditive thermodynamic formalism, multifractal analysis and even ergodic optimization for flows in general (see section \ref{APP}).

-We also attacked the full problem of equivalence with respect to continuous flows in general, and it turns out that this problem is intrinsically connected to the following dynamical embedding problem, which is also stated as an open question in \cite{BHVZ21}:
+We also address the full problem of equivalence with respect to continuous flows in general, and it turns out that this problem is intrinsically connected to the following dynamical embedding problem, which is also stated as an open question in \cite{BHVZ21}: \begin{itemize} \item \emph{Given a continuous flow $\Phi$ on a metric space $X$ and a continuous function $\widetilde{b}: X \to \R$, is there a continuous function $b:X \to \R$ such that}